udellgroup/rlaopt/docs/key_concepts/expressions.rst

 Variable
 ~~~~~~~~

-A :class:`~rlaopt.expression.variable.Variable` represents an optimization variable - a parameter that will be optimized.
+A :class:`~rlaopt.expression.Variable` represents an optimization variable - a parameter that will be optimized.
 Variables wrap PyTorch parameters and support automatic differentiation.

 .. code-block:: python